Jones professor of epidemiology and production medicine

 Professor of clinical sciences

 Dan Thomson is a third-generation bovine veterinarian and is an internationally recognized expert and leader in beef cattle production and health management.
+He is the Jones professor of production medicine and epidemiology and director of the Beef Cattle Institute at Kansas State University's College of Veterinary Medicine.

 Thomson can be reached at 785-532-4254 or email@example.com.